Adroiti/docs-for-code-review-tools/RuboCop/Layout-IndentHash.md

 ## Description

-This cops checks the indentation of the first key in a hash literal where the opening brace and the first key are on separate lines.
+This rule checks the indentation of the first key in a hash literal where the opening brace and the first key are on separate lines.

 By default, Hash literals that are arguments in a method call with